How and when to ask for a pay rise

 1. Be aware of the conditions.

-During the pandemic, the current conditions have seen organisations thriving or barely surviving.
-While many are starting to make a comeback, take a moment to recognise the circumstances of your organisation.
+Take a moment to recognise the circumstances of your organisation.
+For example, is the business doing well?
+Is there a hiring freeze or company cuts?
 Showing some commercial awareness goes a long way and reinforces your knowledge of the business.
 While the circumstances shouldn't necessarily stop you from asking for a pay rise, it should inform your tone and approach.

 2. Understand the process and the decision-maker.

 Most companies will have a specific time of year (sometimes twice a year) to review compensation.
-Do your homework and understand the timings to make your case or restate your case at a time when it is at the front of decision-makers mind.
+Find out when and if that happens to make your case at the right time- or when decision makers are actively considering salary adjustments.

 3. Do your homework (and make sure it's relevant)

 It's true that salary increases within a company can often be slow and incremental.
-However, consider what they would be expecting to pay if the business were to hire from the market for your role.
-Showing that you know your value in the market will strengthen your position.
+However, it helps to research what your company would pay if they had to hire someone externally for your role.
+Knowing your market value strengthens your position.

 The internet now holds salary surveys and benchmarking for every industry, location, and role.
-Research the current benchmarks for your position.
-Find information comparable to your organization's size, so it's truly relevant.
+Research current benchmarks relevant to your company’s size and industry.
 Be aware that salary data fluctuates year on year based on supply and demand, so stay up to date with the market.

 Do your homework internally as well.
 Most companies use benchmarking data with bands and a structure.
 You are entitled to know where you sit against internal benchmarks– don't hesitate to ask for this to be fully explained.